163rd Virginia General Assembly

 The 163rd Virginia General Assembly, consisting of members who were elected in both the House and Senate elections in 2023, convened on January 10, 2024.
 Both elections were the first to be held under maps for both houses of the Virginia General Assembly which were approved by the Virginia Redistricting Commission and the Supreme Court of Virginia in 2021, which were the first in Virginia history to not be drawn and approved by the legislature.
 Both elections resulted in Democrats winning majorities in both houses for the first time since 2021, with one-seat majorities in both chambers; it was the first time that Democrats won both houses of the legislature against an incumbent Republican governor since 1995.

 The 2024 session convened from January 10 to March 9, 2024.
 Following adjournment of the 2024 regular session on February 22, Governor Glenn Youngkin called a special session for May 13 for both completion of the 2024-2026 biennial budget and amendments to the 2023-2024 budget.
-Over Youngkin's objection, Democrats in both houses refused to adjourn the special session following completion of the budget, allowing the special session to de jure continue indefinitely.
+Over Youngkin's objection, Democrats in both houses refused to adjourn the special session following completion of the budget, allowing the special session to de jure continue indefinitely until it was adjourned in the next term of the Assembly on January 15, 2026.
 The special session ran concurrently through the 2025 session, which ran from January 8 to February 22, 2025.
 On October 23, 2025, Speaker Don Scott called the General Assembly back to continue the special session on October 28 for the purpose of initiating a constitutional amendment allowing for mid-decade legislative redistricting of congressional districts.